Skip to Content

 In 1947 the National Association of Insurance Commissioners (NAIC) first proposed a model Unfair Trade Practices Act.
 The Unfair Trade Practices Act combined with the Unfair Claims Settlement Practices Act, work to regulate the methods of performing the business of insurance and insurance claims.
 Since that time, under various revisions, the Unfair Trade Practices Act has been adopted by almost every jurisdiction in the United States.

 The more recent NAIC Insurance Information and Privacy Protection Model Act (on which the statutes in California and many states are based) was designed as a shield to protect the innocent insured from unwanted disclosure.
 It was not designed as a weapon to use against an insurer attempting to defeat a fraudulent claim.
 The scheme designed in the Model Act, and other statutes, encourages the sharing of information between insurers concerning potential insurance fraud.
-The states that have adopted the Act are shown in Figure 1.
+The states that have adopted the Act are shown in the exhibit.

-Figure 1 States Where the Model Act Has Been Adopted
+States Where the Model Act Has Been Adopted

 The Model Privacy Act has been adopted in the following states.